Kelvin-droid3/open-source/README.md

 ---

+📚 Table of Contents
+📝 Description

+🛠️ Technologies Used

+📁 File Structure

+🚀 How to Run

+👨‍💻 Team Members

+📸 Screenshot

+📄 License

+---

 📝 Description

 This simple website showcases basic front-end skills.
 It includes a navigation bar, clean layout, and interactive elements.